ai-ptd-dev/ptd-python-cli/docs/guides/getting-started.md

 - Transpile to Rust for production deployment
 - Run both test suites to ensure parity
 - Use the performance benchmarks to validate improvements
+- Files are organized side-by-side for easy comparison and maintenance